DanStasiak/caravan-home-assistant/dashboards/caravan_mobile/README.md

 ## What this start page is for

 The start page is the primary **mobile-first** dashboard when traveling.
 It is optimized for:
-- phones
+- phones and tablets
 - large, high-contrast UI elements
-- quick recognition
+- quick recognition and minimal interaction

 Typical tiles include: Water, Battery, Temperature, Connectivity (Starlink/LTE), GPS, Heating, Security, and Leveling.